 Our social media and newsletter strategy is to simply make the content entertaining.
-We feature recent event pictures and video, new experiences and third party articles around improving company culture, leadership and team communication.
-We also have a very quirky collection of staff that add their own cooking recipes, music and movie reviews plus we always give away loads of experiences to people.
+We feature recent event pictures and videos, new experiences, and third-party articles around improving company culture, leadership, and team communication.
+We also have a very quirky collection of staff that add their own cooking recipes, music, and movie reviews plus we always give away loads of experiences to people.

 What do you think the Federal and State Governments could do to make things easier for small business owners?

 I’ve often thought a government-run mentoring program would be a huge help to small business owners.
 I’ve been fortunate to have great mentors to assist me with key stages of my business growth but I know that most people have to battle through tough decisions alone.
 Recently we’ve been putting like-minded individuals together over breakfast to help each other with business issues and opportunities however this would be so much more powerful if the state government were behind it.